-Behler spent the majority of his early career at Thyssen Handelsunion AG, where he held leading positions in the Middle East and the United States.
-Since October 1991, Behler has been president and chief executive officer of New York-based Paramount Group, Inc. Established in 1968, Paramount remains one of the largest foreign full service real estate organizations, with a solid track record in investment acumen.
+Albert Behler spent the majority of his early career at Thyssen Handelsunion AG, where he held leading positions in the Middle East and the United States.
+Since October 1991, he has been president and chief executive officer of New York−based Paramount Group Inc. Established in 1968, Paramount remains one of the largest foreign full-service real estate organizations, with a solid track record in investment acumen.
 Behler is an active member of seven boards.

 Chairman of the Board, Chief Executive Officer, AvalonBay

-Blair is Chairman of the National Association of Real Estate Investment Trusts (NAREIT) where he is also on the Executive Committee and the Board of Governors, and the Urban Land Institute (ULI) where he serves as a Trustee and was past Chairman of the Multifamily Council.
+Blair is chairman of the National Association of Real Estate Investment Trusts (NAREIT), where he is also on the executive committee and the board of governors, and the Urban Land Institute, where he serves as a trustee and was past chairman of the Multifamily Council.

 Senior Managing Director, Blackstone Group

-Since joining Blackstone in 1996, Cohen has been involved in over $50 billion of real estate investments, encompassing all property types.
-He played a key role in the public to private acquisitions of Equity Office Properties Trust, CarrAmerica Realty Corporation and Trizec Properties.
+Since joining Blackstone in 1996, Frank Cohen has been involved in more than $50 billion of real estate investments, encompassing all property types.
+He played a key role in the public-to-private acquisitions of Equity Office Properties Trust, CarrAmerica Realty Corporation, and Trizec Properties.
 Most recently, he was responsible for Blackstone’s industrial venture investments, which include over 45 million square feet of facilities across the United States.

 Chief Executive Officer, Jones Lang LaSalle

-Dyer has overall responsibility for guiding Jones Lang LaSalle’s strategic direction and growth, and for chairing the firm’s Global Executive Committee.
-He is a member the Board of Directors for this leading integrated global real estate services and investment management firm.
-Under his leadership,the firm’s revenues have more than doubled through organic growth and 33 strategic acquisitions.
+Colin Dyer has overall responsibility for guiding Jones Lang LaSalle’s strategic direction and growth, and for chairing the firm’s global executive committee.
+He is a member of the board of directors for this leading integrated global real estate services and investment management firm.
+Under his leadership, the firm’s revenues have more than doubled through organic growth and 33 strategic acquisitions.
 Dyer began his career as a client manager at McKinsey & Company.

 Chief Executive Officer, PATRIZIA Immobilien AG

-Egger founded PATRIZIA Immobilien AG and has headed it since 1984.
-Its business focus is investments and real estate services for residential and commercial assets with a focus on German and European markets.
+Wolfgang Egger founded PATRIZIA Immobilien AG and has headed it since 1984.
+Its business focus is investments and real estate services for residential and commercial assets, with a focus on German and European markets.
 PATRIZIA represents the entire real estate value chain with offices throughout Germany.
-The Company partners with international institutional investors and the public sector.
+The company partners with international institutional investors and the public sector.
 It is listed in the Deutsche Börse Prime Standard and is a member of the SDAX.

-Senior Managing Director, Head of Global Real Estate, TIAA-CREFF
+Senior Managing Director, Head of Global Real Estate, TIAA-CREF

-Garbutt is responsible for TIAA-CREFF’s global real estate activities both equity and debt including transactions and joint ventures, portfolio and asset management and strategy and research.
+Thomas Garbutt is responsible for TIAA-CREF’s global real estate activities—both equity and debt—including transactions and joint ventures, portfolio and asset management, and strategy and research.
 He joined the TIAA-CREF organization in 1982 and has 30 years of experience in the real estate finance and investment industries.

 Scott M. Kelley